 Demonstrating ROI From ABM

-To track and prove ROI, define clear KPIs from the start, such as account engagement, lead conversions, and revenue growth.
+Proving ABM’s value can be tough without clear metrics.
+Set KPIs early, such as account engagement, lead conversions, and revenue growth.

 Steps to Implement Account-Based Marketing